Benojir/GogoAnime-API/README.md

 This is an unofficial GogoAnime API.
 It just scrapes GogoAnime and fetch the data from GoggoAnime and presents as JSON format.

+## Installation:
+- Just clone this repository in your server's public_html directory.

 ## Usage:

 ### Get recent anime